parmsam/quarto-quiz/README.md

 Simple RevealJS that allows you to create multiple choice quiz questions in Quarto.

-Here's an example of what this extension look likes.
+Here's an example of what this extension looks like:

 <img src="example.png" alt="Example of Quiz Extension" width="70%"/>